open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/getting-started/nodejs.md

 ### Create and launch an HTTP Server

-Create a file called `app.ts|js` and add the following code to it:
+Create a file named `app.ts` (or `app.js` if not using typescript) and add the following code to it:

 <!-- prettier-ignore-start -->
 {{< tabpane langEqualsHeader=true >}}